-First launched in 2005, VOLTA Basel is the mother edition of the two VOLTA fairs.
+First launched in 2005, VOLTA Basel is the mother edition of the three VOLTA fairs.
 This popular art fair began simply as a meeting of dealers and friends and has established itself as a bridge between the unmissible blue fair Art Basel and the cutting-edge Liste.
 It showcases an eclectic mix of art works including paintings, sculpture and textile art.
 The show now offers a space for new international galleries, and galleries that prefer to present solo artists.
 VOLTA Basel has grown over the years and there are now more than 79 galleries that contribute from at least 24 countries.
 It takes place over several days in June each year and is held in the former COOP distribution center, a building that has become Basel’s newest cultural hub.
 Since 2008, VOLTA runs an additionnal edition in the USA VOLTA New York.
+Another venue – VOLTA Miami – will be launched in December 2020 by Ramsay Fairs, in replacement of PULSE Art Fair which was also owned by the group.

 Kamiar Maleki shares his views!